CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

 Greater understanding on controlling the mesh datas location relative to the objects origin.

+(Unique Video Reference: 16_CP_CBC)

+# Boolean Modifier

+In this video (objectives)…

+Experiment with a Boolean modifier.
+Understand how to apply it to our model.
+Can been used constructively and destructively.
+It can work in edit mode.
+Real time and live!

+After watching (learning outcomes)…

+You will be able to use the boolean modifier to create new more complex geometry.

 (Unique Video Reference: _CP_CBC)